C1nderC0ated/Sincript/README.md

 Newest first.
 Feature details live in the sections above — this is just what changed.

+- **Fixed: typing landed *inside* a question instead of after it.** Fourteen `set /p` prompts were longer than the 100-column console the script asks for, and a prompt longer than the line makes cmd put the input caret at *(length mod width)* — so at the Disk Cleanup, firewall-block, Edge and OneDrive questions the first keystroke overwrote the middle of the text.
+The prompt wording was never the problem; the explanation now sits on its own line above a short question, in the same style the advisories already use, and a new check measures every prompt against the width the script sets.
+- **New: an undo file for the telemetry services and tasks.** Privacy disables two services and nine scheduled tasks, and that was the one corner with nothing captured first — `sc config` and `schtasks /Change` leave no `.reg` behind.
+A runnable `Telemetry_<stamp>.bat` is now written *before* anything is disabled, on every path that reaches the disables, and **Backups & status → 7** replays it.
+State comes from the registry and `Get-ScheduledTask`, never from localized `sc qc` text; anything you had already disabled yourself is written as a comment rather than restored.
+- **Audit pass: two dozen fixes, mostly about honest reporting.** `:Run`/`:RunLive` no longer split a path containing a space (doubled quotes meant `del` of `"C:\Program"` and `Files\..."`); `if errorlevel 1` missed negative exit codes, so DISM's HRESULTs logged as OK; the Store re-register, timer-resolution removal and restore-point steps each claimed success without checking; four `for /f` validators accepted anything after a `;`, one of which let a shared `.preset` run PowerShell as admin; 189 typed-input comparisons are late-expanded so a lone `"` cannot abort the script; the power undo records the value actually in effect rather than a comment; and the backup prune keeps the newest of *each* registry hive instead of the two newest files.
 - **Fixed: *Manage startup programs* rendered nothing until a key was pressed.** Two variables in that path were named `_susig` and `_SUSIG` — and `cmd` variable names are **case-insensitive**, so those were one slot: clearing the value blanked the file path.
 The empty path reached PowerShell as a null `-FilePath`, and `Out-File` **prompts** for a missing mandatory parameter — in a minimized window nobody can answer, so the screen sat waiting.
 The fingerprint check added alongside it was also silently inert.
 Renamed, plus a guard so a missing path can never reach `Out-File` at all. **Test 118** now derives every `set "NAME="` in the script and fails on any pair differing only by case; it immediately found a second latent pair (`_src` / `_SRC`) in the OpenAsar installer.
 - **HAGS screen states what HAGS currently is.** The toggle offered on/off without saying which was already stored, so the choice was blind and a second visit could not tell whether the first had worked.
 It now reads `HwSchMode` and reports on / off / not-set (not-set being the Windows default on 2004+), with a note that the stored value is not necessarily what the GPU is doing until a reboot.
 One `reg query`, no PowerShell — the screen stays instant. **Test 119.**
 - **Status carries the same machine header as the main menu.** `Build · Win11 · GPU · Machine · Disk` appeared only on the main menu, so Status showed less about the machine than the screen you came from. **Test 119.**